 S.B.
 No. 2497, introduced by Zaffirini and Guillen, amends the Health and Safety Code by adding Section 341.0365, which mandates that certain public drinking water supply systems install treatment systems if specific conditions are met.
 This requirement applies to systems serving fewer than 100 connections that source their water from underground.
-The commission may order the installation of a treatment system, which could include filtration, if the system has repeatedly exceeded contaminant levels, received multiple substantiated water quality complaints, and can reasonably install the treatment system to address these issues.
+The commission may order the installation of a treatment system, which could include filtration, if the system has repeatedly exceeded contaminant levels, has received multiple substantiated water quality complaints, and can reasonably install the treatment system to address these issues.

-Introduced: Health and Safety Code 341.036 (Health and Safety Code 341)
+Statutes affected: Introduced: Health and Safety Code 341.036 (Health and Safety Code 341)

 Senate Committee Report: (Health and Safety Code 341)